 Manjusri Chaki Sircar trained in several Indian classical dances such as Kathak, Manipuri, Bharatanatyam, and Kathakali with various gurus in Bengal.
 A graduate from Presidency College, Kolkata, and with a doctoral degree in Anthropology from Columbia University, New York, Manjusri returned to India from the United States and set up the contemporary dance company, Dancers’ Guild, with her daughter Ranjabati in 1983.
 The company went on to become a significant voice in the cultural landscape of modern India.
 Ranjabati, as co-artistic director of the Guild, also blended a career as an academic, writer and dancer.
 A first-class graduate in English Literature from Jadavpur University, Kolkata, and trained in Bharatanatyam and Kathakali, she combined critical thinking with dance training and choreography, performing nationally and internationally both as a solo artist as well as a company member of Dancers’ Guild.
 Although the Sircars began their early careers by training in Indian classical dance forms, the Guild became their creative laboratory for experimentations with the form, content and pedagogy of Indian dance systems.

-Contribution to modernism
+Contributions to modernism

 Manjusri and Ranjabati contributed a modern Indian dance technique, Navanritya, to the repository of existing Indian dance forms.
 They initially described their ‘New Dance’ as an open-ended methodology, which involved a ‘chemical synthesis’ of different Indian classical, semi-classical, folk and martial movements and yoga.
 The Sircars then systematized their process of synthesizing material from these diverse movement genres.
-‘Navanritya’ was divided into an eight-part structure of movement groups, depending on the body’ s relation to space.
+The ‘Navanritya’ movement vocabulary was divided into an eight-part structure of movement groups, depending on the body’ s relation to space.
 They re-envisioned the Indian dancing body’s use of space by incorporating floor movements, body clusters and jumps.
-Movements sourced from yoga and martial arts demanded greater flexibility and freedom of the moving body.
+Movements sourced from yoga and martial arts demanded greater flexibility and freedom of the moving body than the classical forms.
 Navanritya therefore liberated the body, particularly the female body, from pre-codified structures of physicality in Indian dance.
 The female body claiming space - physically, symbolically and politically - becomes of utmost significance and is indeed the founding principle in the Sircars’ Navanritya.

 Legacy